 Birth of Integration and Configuration Services

-Another of our customers ordered 1000 notebook computers.
-To configure and install the software on each notebook took the customer's IT personnel 2 hours per system.
-Outsourcing the software imaging to ConRes saved our customerompany 2000 man hours and enabled the customer to put the notebooks into the field immediately.
+Another of our clients ordered 1000 notebook computers.
+To configure and install the software on each notebook took the client's IT personnel 2 hours per system.
+Outsourcing the software imaging to ConRes saved this client 2000 man hours and enabled the customer to put the notebooks into the field immediately.

 Some of the services available from our 48,000 sq. ft.
-Integration and Configuration Facility include pre-configuration and component integration, software imaging, server and storage racking, and more - sevices that save our customers IT man-hours and which enable customers to put the IT gear to work upon receipt.
+Integration and Configuration Facility include pre-configuration and component integration, software imaging, server and storage racking, and more...sevices that save our clients IT man-hours and which enable customers to put the IT gear to work upon receipt.

 Birth of OEM/Embedded Computing Production

 At the height of the desktop computing revolution, ConRes started manufacturing their own line of 'white box' computers called XPRO Systems.
 This required creating the engineering and production capabilities required to produce desktops, servers and storage devices.